toddcf/code-snippets/git/branches/merge/3-merge-conflicts.md

 If you are using GitHub, you can use its conflict editor.
 See [GitHub documentation](https://docs.github.com/en/github/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-on-github) for full details.

+## Staging and Committing After Resolving

+After resolving the conflict, you will need to stage and commit the resolution.

 ## Aborting the Merge

 Instead of fixing the conflict, you can also run `git merge --abort` to exit the merge process and return the branch to the state before the merge began.